-Irritation is clear among EU countries' trade ministers over President Donald Trump's threat of tariffs of up to 30 percent – if no solution is reached before August 1.
+Irritation is clear among EU countries' trade ministers over President Trump's threat of tariffs of up to 30 percent – if no solution is reached before August 1.

 "Everyone wants to see a solution"

-There, he himself presented a Swedish proposal to counterattack the US with the help of reduced tariffs for imports to the EU from other countries.
+Dousa has put forward a Swedish proposal to counterattack the US with the help of reduced tariffs for imports to the EU from other countries.

 Not critical of the EU

-Dousa is not critical of how the EU Commission has handled the negotiations with the US.
+He is not critical of how the EU Commission has handled the negotiations with the US.

 Wiktor Nummelin/TT

-Fact: Four steps forward
+Facts: Four steps forward

 TT

-Minister for Foreign Trade Benjamin Dousa (The Moderate Party) wants to see a continuation in four steps for the trade conflict with the US:
+The EU member states want to see a continuation in four steps for the trade conflict with the US:

 1. Continued negotiations with the US, "the door should be open".